learn-co-students/nyc-web-080618/27-javascript-this-keyword/README.md

 ---

-3.  `this` within a function called with the keyword `new` in front will point to the newly created object:
+3.  `this` within a constructor function called with the keyword `new` in front will point to the newly created object:

 ```javascript
 function Person(name, favColor) {